scotttyso/intersight-tools/README.ezday2tools.md

 ### Capabilities

-   * `add_policies`: Update Policies attached to chassis, domain, server profiles/templates within the same organization or from a shared organization.
+   * `add_policies`: Update Policies attached to chassis, domain, server profiles/templates within the same organization or from a shared organization.\n'\
-   * `add_vlans`: Add a new VLAN to existing VLAN Policy and Ethernet Network Group Policies.
-If desired Create a new LAN Connectivity Policy.
+   * `add_vlans`: Function to add a VLAN to existing VLAN Poilcy and Ethernet Network Group Policies.
+Optionally can also create LAN Connectivity Policies.\n'\
+   * `audit_logs`: Function to Get List of Users that have logged into the Account and performed actions/changes.\n'\
-   * `clone_policies`: Clone policies from one Organization to another.
-Currently only supports policies without child policies.
+   * `clone_policies`: Function to clone policies from one Organization to another.\n'\
-   * `hcl_inventory`: Use UCS server inventory injested from vCenter to to check Intersight HCL inventory.
+   * `hcl_status`: Function to take UCS inventory from vCenter and validate the status of the HCL VIB.\n'\
-   * `server_inventory`: Function to clone policies from one Organization to another.
+   * `inventory`: Function to Create a Spreadsheet with inventory for Domains, Chassis, Servers.\n'\
+   * `server_identities`: Function to get WWNN/WWPN and MAC identities.
+By default it only gathers the fibre-channel identities.
+To get full identities list add the `-fi` option at the CLI.\n',

 ## EZDAY2TOOLS - `add_policies`: Use Case